-Services that are covered for you What you must pay when you get these services In-Network Supervised Exercise Therapy (SET) (continued) Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Telehealth services See Physician/ Practitioner services Urgently needed services \$20 copay per visit For coverage outside of the United States, see Worldwide coverage .
+Services that are covered for you What you must pay when you get these services In-Network Urgently needed services You pay nothing.
 No prior authorization required.
 Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
 Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
 Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
-Vision care (Medicare covered) \$0 copay No prior authorization required.
+Vision care (Medicare covered) No prior authorization required.
 Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/ contacts See Physician/ Practitioner services, PCP or Specialist office visits
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts See Physician/ Practitioner services, PCP or Specialist office visits For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older You pay nothing.
+For people with diabetes, screening for diabetic retinopathy is covered once per year See Vision care (routine) for additional services One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+This is a limited benefit and only includes basic frames, lenses or contact lenses.
+You pay nothing.

-What you must pay Services that are covered for you when you get these services In-Network Vision care (Medicare covered) (continued) \$0 copay per exam • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African- Americans who are age 50 and older and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year See Vision care (routine) for additional services One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-This is a limited benefit and only includes basic \$0 copay per cataract surgery frames, lenses or contact lenses.
-Vision care (routine) No prior authorization required.
+Services that are covered for you What you must pay when you get these services In-Network Vision care (routine) No prior authorization required except as noted below.
 The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
-Covered services include: Routine (refractive) eye exams \$15 copay per exam Limited to one exam every two calendar years.
-Multi- year benefits may not be available in following years.
-Routine prescription eyeglasses and contact lenses Total reimbursement The plan covers prescription eyeglasses and/or contact lenses not related to cataract surgery or a medical condition.
-You may purchase eye hardware from any licensed, qualified provider. for eyeglasses and/or contact lenses combined is limited to \$200 every two years.
-Multi-year benefits may not be available in following years.
-Diabetic Retinopathy and Glaucoma screenings are allowed for an unlimited number of screenings \$0 copay per visit
+Covered services include: 24 Routine (refractive) eye exams You pay nothing.
+Limited to one exam every calendar year.
+Routine prescription eyeglasses and contact lenses The plan covers prescription eyeglasses and/or contact lenses not related to cataract surgery or a medical condition.
+Limited to \$250 per year.
+You may receive eye hardware from an in-network provider.
+Total benefit for eyeglasses and/or contact lenses combined is limited to \$250 every year.
+Routine eye exams and glasses for Certain Conditions You pay nothing.
+Additional coverage for basic glasses and eye exams is covered every 24-months through the Oregon Health Plan (Medicaid) if you had an eye injury or are diagnosed with one of the following conditions: Aphakia Pseudo Aphakia Congenital Aphakia Keratoconus Congenital Cataracts Corneal Transplant Basic glasses are covered, but if you want to buy more expensive glasess please see Vision care (routine) - Routine prescription eyelgasses and contact lenses listed above.
+Prior authorization is required.
+This benefit is limited to members who are not pregnant and age 21 and older.
+For additional vision benefits for children and during pregnancy, see Maternity Services benefit and Children's care (age 20 and under) benefit.
+See Maternity services